- PE: Mr. King – Head of Department

 - An ability to use language and understand images, events and icons in music, the arts and sport which have meaning in a culture.

 - A respect for other’s needs, interests and feelings as well as your own.

 Advice can be sought from all classroom teachers as well as Heads of Department and Faculty Head.
-When the Art’s County inspector visited Seaham School recently, the judgement inspector sighted that a key element to the outstanding success of the subject area was due to the excellent relationship between students and teacher.
+When the Art’s County inspector visited Seaham High School recently, the judgement inspector sighted that a key element to the outstanding success of the subject area was due to the excellent relationship between students and teacher.